kaushiksridhar17/ticket-resale/README.md

 ![Settings](docs/images/settings-dark.png)

-The admin is not created through the site, which is why the site never offers it as a choice.
-It comes from `engine/admin.json`, or from `ADMIN_EMAIL` and `ADMIN_PASSWORD`, and only when no admin exists yet.
-Out of the box that is `admin@example.com` with the password `admin-password`.

-## Putting up a ticket you cannot use
+## Selling a ticket you cannot use

 A seller does not invent an event and does not name a price.
 They pick one from the catalogue, say how many they have, and attach a photo.